-In conclusion, we find that our model provides a good fit to the variations of total multiplicities as well as mid-rapidity densities of various particles and we deduce a large freeze-out volume of the fireball at RHIC energy and this picture supports the idea of a mixed phase after QGP formation before hadronization because a huge size of a homogeneous fireball source can only arise if a mixed phase has occurred before the formation of a hot, dense HG.
-Further, we present an analysis of rapidity distributions and transverse mass spectra of hadrons in central nucleus-nucleus collisions at various center-of-mass energies using our recently proposed equation of state (EOS).
-We see that the stationary thermal source alone cannot describe the experimental data fully unless we incorporate flow velocities in the longitudinal as well as in the transverse direction in our thermal model and as a result our modified model predictions show a good agreement with the experimental data.
+In summary, we find that our model provides a good fit to the variations of total multiplicities as well as mid-rapidity densities of various particles and we deduce a large freeze-out volume of the fireball at RHIC energy and this picture supports the idea of a mixed phase after QGP formation before hadronization because a huge size of a homogeneous fireball source can only arise if a mixed phase has occurred before the formation of a hot, dense HG.
+Further, we present an analysis of rapidity distributions and transverse mass spectra of hadrons in central nucleus-nucleus collisions at various center-of-mass energies using our equation of state (EOS) for HG.
+We see that the stationary thermal source alone cannot describe the experimental data fully unless we incorporate flow velocities in the longitudinal as well as in the transverse direction and as a result our modified model predictions show a good agreement with the experimental data.
 Our analysis shows that a collective flow develops at each $\sqrt{s_{NN}}$ which increases further with the increasing $\sqrt{s_{NN}}$.
 The description of the rapidity distributions and transverse mass spectra of hadrons at each $\sqrt{s_{NN}}$ matches very well with the experimental data.
-Although, we are not able to describe successfully the spectra for multistrange particles which suggests that a somewhat different type of mechanism is required.
-We find that the particle yields and ratios measured in heavy-ion collisions are described well by our thermal model and show an overwhelming evidence for chemical equilibrium at all beam energies.
+Although, we are not able to describe successfully the spectra for multistrange particles which suggests that a somewhat different type of mechanism is required in these cases \cite{Linnyk:2010}.
+We find that the particle yields and ratios measured in heavy-ion collisions are described well by our thermal model and show an overwhelming evidence for a chemical equilibrium at all beam energies.
 The rapidity distributions and transverse mass spectra which essentially are dependent on thermal parameters, also show a systematic behaviour and their interpretations most clearly involve the presence of a collective flow in the description of the thermal model.
-We have also found that our model together with a quasiparticle EOS for QGP gives the QCD phase boundary and the location of critical point almost overlapping on the freeze-out curve as predicted earlier [34].
-In conclusion, we find that our model provides an excellent description for the thermal and hadronic properties of the HG fireball and associated phase transitions existing in the ultra-relativistic heavy-ion collisions.